 As a general rule, veterinarians should know the basics of the drugs they are prescribing to your pet.
 However, if you want to know more about them or have concerns, a veterinary pharmacist will be the best person to consult.
 They can tell you:

 - How long your pet should take the drug

 - How long the drug has been on the market

 These are all important factors when considering medicine for your pet.
-For pet owners who prefer holistic and organic therapies, they can suggest alternate treatments besides pharmaceutical drugs.
+For pet owners who prefer holistic and organic therapies, they can sometimes suggest alternative treatments besides pharmaceutical drugs.